Ircama/osm-carto-tutorials/_notes/homepage.md

 **DISCALIMER**: the independent documentation included in this site is not only **unofficial**, but also **unapproved** by *openstreetmap-carto*.
 The included information might be at early stage and could require several improvements that will be possibly addressed in the future.
 I strongly recommend referencing the official documentation for openstreetmap-carto, which is included [here](https://github.com/gravitystorm/openstreetmap-carto#installation).
 Keep also in mind that some information might be only valid at the time of writing and could require possible updates.

+## Contributing to OpenStreetMap

+OpenStreetMap is a collaborative project to create a free editable map of the world.
+It consists of [open data](http://wiki.openstreetmap.org/wiki/Contribute_map_data) and open source software; both can be [contributed](http://wiki.openstreetmap.org/wiki/How_to_contribute).

+A [Beginners' guide](http://wiki.openstreetmap.org/wiki/Beginners%27_guide) provides basic information on how to add data to OpenStreetMap.

+Technical details to maintain and develop the OpenStreetMap open source software, from portal to rendering and other backend platforms, can be found at the [Develop](http://wiki.openstreetmap.org/wiki/Develop) page.

 ## OpenStreetMap Carto

 [OpenStreetMap Carto](https://github.com/gravitystorm/openstreetmap-carto) includes the [CartoCSS map stylesheets](http://wiki.openstreetmap.org/wiki/CartoCSS) for the [Standard map layer](http://wiki.openstreetmap.org/wiki/Standard_tile_layer) of [OpenStreetMap](http://www.openstreetmap.org).
 The styles can be converted from CartoCSS to [XML](https://github.com/mapnik/mapnik/wiki/XMLConfigReference) and then processed by [Mapnik](http://wiki.openstreetmap.org/wiki/Mapnik).